 In 1988, Environment Canada published the Canadian Environmental Protection Act Enforcement and Compliance Policy (1988, reprinted 1992).
-One of the first formal enforcement policies in Canada, it also contained the first statement about the use of environmental audits for enforcement purposes, defining audits as, "internal evaluations by companies and government agencies, to verify their compliance with legal requirements as well as their own internal policies and standards."
-The Policy states that "Environment Canada recognizes the power and effectiveness of environmental audits as a management tool[...]and intends to promote their use[....]"
+One of the first formal enforcement policies in Canada, it also contained the first statement about the use of environmental audits for enforcement purposes, defining audits as: "internal evaluations by companies and government agencies, to verify their compliance with legal requirements as well as their own internal policies and standards."
+The Policy states that "Environment Canada recognizes the power and effectiveness of environmental audits as a management tool [...] and intends to promote their use [...]"
 Accordingly, "inspections and investigations under CEPA will be conducted in a manner which will not inhibit the practice or quality of auditing."
-Specifically, the Policy limits the grounds when government aduit reports during investigations will be made under the authority of a search warrant.
+Specifically, the Policy limits the grounds when government officials can access audits.
+The Policy also states that "any demand for access to environmental audit reports during investigations will be made under the authority of a search warrant.
 The only exception to the use of a search warrant is exigent circumstances, that is when the delay necessary to obtain a warrant would likely result in danger to the environment or human life, or the loss or destruction of evidence."